mikechamberlain/dom-element-watcher/README.md

 ### `.when(selector, index, callback)`

-Adds the selector to the watchlist,.
+Adds the selector to the watchlist.
 Once `startWatching()` is called, the callback will be executed a maximum of once on each matched element.
 If a matching element is already present in the DOM, the callback will be executed immediately.

 - `selector`: A CSS selector against which to match elements.